Theodore S. Eittreim

 Ted, his wife Holly, and their three daughters live in the Chastain Park neighborhood of Buckhead.
-When away from the office, he enjoys spending time with his wife and daughters, playing the occasional round of golf, and traveling with his immediate and extended family.
-He especially looks forward to his annual trip to Walt Disney World, and he is happy to give tips and pointers to families planning trips to the Vacation Kingdom of the World.
+When away from the office, he enjoys spending time with his wife and daughters, playing the (very) occasional round of golf, and traveling with his immediate and extended family, especially when making their annual pilgrimage to Walt Disney World.

 Organizations & Activities

-- State Bar of Georgia (Member, Executive Committee, Family Law Section)
+- State Bar of Georgia (Member, Family Law Section)